s/ Sebastian G

 Where this page lives.

-The site sits in S3 once and is replicated to ~600 CloudFront edges.
-The green dot is the one currently serving you.
+Stored in S3 once, cached to ~600 CloudFront edges.
+The green dot is the one serving you.

 Origin · S3 (us-east-1)